Siberian Huskies

 black plastic clip collars, as a Siberian can easily break these.

-The best collar is a leather rolled, metal buckle collar or a nylon
+The best collar is a leather or nylon

 the world!